curtsinger-lab/riker/benchmarks/README.md

 Each benchmark is collected in a subdirectory in this directory, and each is defined by a `Dockerfile` and a `benchmark.json` file.
 The `Dockerfile` specifies all of the setup actions (e.g., running `apt install`) for a given benchmark, including copying any helper scripts needed inside the container.
 The `benchmark.json` file tells the `run.py` script where to find the benchmark and its helper scripts.

-#### Helper scripts
+#### Helper script

-Each benchmark should have two helper scripts:
+Each benchmark should have the following helper script.
+You should generally not need to change this script from benchmark to benchmark, as each benchmark's `Dodofile` describes precisely what to do during a build.

 * A _runner script_, which starts a Riker build wrapped in a call to `time`.
 This script should log the output of `time` to a CSV with the header `"\"wall_s\",\"system_s\",\"user_s\",\"pct_cpu\",\"avg_rss\""` and using the following format string: `"\"%e\",\"%S\",\"%U\",\"%P\",\"%t\""`
-* A _cleaner script_, which says how to restore a benchmark to a pristine state.

 #### `benchmark.json`